sa-concept-refactoring/doc/main.typ

     align: start,
     [*Check*], [*Reasoning*],
     [
-      The template type paremeter is not used within the body.
+      The template type parameter is not used within the body.
     ],
     [
       If the type parameter is used within the body it is unsure if the type can be replaced with `auto` as the logic of the code would be needed to check.